ClickHouse/clickhouse-kafka-connect/README.md

 | BYTES              | N/A                      | ❌        | No        |

 Without a schema declared:
-A Map without a schema declared, will be converted to a JSON object and inserted in ClickHouse as [JSON Data Type](https://clickhouse.com/docs/en/sql-reference/data-types/json).
+A record is converted into JSON and sent to ClickHouse as a value in [JSONEachRow](https://clickhouse.com/docs/en/sql-reference/formats/#jsoneachrow) format.

 ## Logging
 Logging is automatically provided by Kafka Connect Platform.